microsoft/promptbench/README.md

 <!-- News and Updates -->

 ## News and Updates
+- [14/08/2024] Merge [PromptEval](https://github.com/felipemaiapolo/prompteval), an efficient multi-prompt evaluation method, into this repository.
 - [26/05/2024] Add support for GPT-4o.
 - [13/03/2024] Add support for multi-modal models and datasets.
 - [05/01/2024] Add support for BigBench Hard, DROP, ARC datasets.